John Fleming, 5th Lord Fleming

-John Fleming, 5th Lord Fleming (1529–6 September 1572), was a Scottish nobleman and a supporter of Mary, Queen of Scots.
+John Fleming, 5th Lord Fleming (1529 – 6 September 1572), was a Scottish nobleman and a supporter of Mary, Queen of Scots.

 Life

 He was the son of Malcolm Fleming, 3rd Lord Fleming, lord high chamberlain, by his wife Johanna or Jonet Stewart, natural daughter of James IV.
-He succeeded his brother James Fleming, 4th Lord Fleming.
+He succeeded his brother James Fleming, 4th Lord Fleming, who had died in Paris on 15 December 1558 in the twenty-fourth year of his age (therefore b. ca 1534).
+From this, we can estimate that John Fleming, being a younger brother of James, was probably born ca 1536.

-He was Governor of Dumbarton Castle in 1565 and was made the Principal Master Usher of the Queen's Chamber.
+He was Governor of Dumbarton Castle in 1565, and was made Chamberlain and Master Usher of the Chamber Doors to Mary and Lord Darnley on 28 July 1565.
 He supported Mary, Queen of Scots, fighting for her at the Battles of Carberry Hill and Langside.
-He accompanied her on her flight to England in 1568 and returned to Scotland in 1569.
+He accompanied her on her flight to England in 1568.
+Mary sent Fleming to France to ask for the support of Charles IX and to prevent sales of her jewels there.
+He returned to Scotland in 1569.
 During the Marian Civil War he held Dumbarton Castle for the Queen.